Assyrians in Lebanon

-Assyrians in Lebanon (ܐܬܘܪܝܐ ܕܠܒܢܢ; الآشوريين في لبنان; Libanais-Assyriens), or Assyrian Lebanese, are people of Assyrian descent living in Lebanon.
+Assyrians in Lebanon (ܣܘܪ̈ܝܐ ܕܠܒܢܢ; الآشوريين في لبنان; Libanais-Assyriens), or Assyrian Lebanese, are people of Assyrian descent living in Lebanon.
 It is estimated that there are approximately 30,000 Assyrians currently residing in Lebanon, primarily in Beirut and Zahlé.
 This number includes the descendants of Assyrian genocide survivors who fled Iraq, Turkey, and Iran between 1915 and 1934.

 History

 Assyrians are one of several minority groups in Lebanon.
 A Syriac Orthodox (Jacobite) community settled in Lebanon among the Maronites after Mongol invasions in the Late Middle Ages, however, this community was either dispersed or absorbed by the Maronites.
 Assemani (1687–1768) noted that many Maronite families were of Jacobite origin.
 A Jacobite community was present in Tripoli in the 17th century.

 The 1915 Assyrian genocide forced Western Assyrians from Tur Abdin to flee to Lebanon, where they formed communities in the Beirut districts of Zahlè and Musaytbeh.
 Assyrian refugees from French Cilicia arrived in 1921 to bolster their numbers.
 In 1944 it was estimated that 3,753 Syriac Orthodox Assyrians lived in Lebanon.

 Prior to the Lebanese Civil War (1975–1990), there were 65,000 Syriac Orthodox Assyrians in the country.
 Half of the community emigrated as a result of violence, with many going to Sweden, which protected "stateless people".
 As of 1987 there were only a few thousand Syriac Orthodox Assyrians in Lebanon.

 Assyrians remained neutral during the events of the Lebanese Civil War; however, individuals joined several armed forces, mainly working closely together with the founder and leader of the Lebanese Forces militia Bachir Gemayel and Christian groups such as the Tyous Team of Commandos and the Shuraya Party.

 An influx of Assyrian refugees occurred due to the 2003 Invasion of Iraq and the War in Iraq (2013-2017), with Assyrians from Iraq fleeing to Lebanon as refugees in order to immigrate to Europe, the United States, and Australia.

 A third exodus has begun since 2011 as droves of Assyrians have fled Syria due to the Syrian Civil War, mainly settling in Sed El Baouchrieh.

 The number of Assyrians who fled IS violence in Iraq and Syria was at peek 20,000.
 The majority of Assyrians from Qamishli and the Khabour Region in Syria have taken refuge in Lebanon most of whom are living in the neighborhoods of Baucherieh, Achrafieh, Hadath, and Zahlé.
 While many Assyrians from Iraq have either returned home, or moved to Europe.